the-events-calendar/advanced-post-manager/readme.txt

 == Changelog ==

+= [4.5.2] 2022-07-14 =

+* Security - Store filter data using JSON rather than serialized strings for safer and smaller strings.

 = [4.5.1] 2021-12-03 =

 * Fix - Use WP-provided jQuery UI datepicker to resolve JS error when interacting with filters. (props to @ethanclevenger91)

 = [4.5] 2019-02-14 =